tanvach/prettygood_dsp/README.md

 ![usb c to micro](images/usbc_to_micro.png)

 # Update firmware
 The board firmare is updatable via USB.

-Follow these steps to compile and upload new firmware to the board.
+- Connect the DSP board via USB and double clicking the RESET button.
+This triggers the boot loader mode.
+- Check that the blue LED stays on and QTPY_BOOT drive is mounted on your desktop.
+- Download 'firmware.uf2' file and copy it to the QTPY_BOOT drive.
+It should unmount automatically.
+- The firmware update is complete.
+You can now disconnect the USB cable.

+# Compile firmware
+If you want to make changes to the firmware, you'd need to follow these steps.

 *This board comes with a fail-safe bootloader mode, making it almost impossible to brick by updating the firmware through USB.*